msalehisedeh/smart-console/README.md

 Have you ever been in need of suppressing console logs?
 Have you thought of a tool that can help you suppress logs based on type, caller, level, or anything else that I cannot think of?
 Or maybe you DO NOT want to disable a log but want to throttle it!
 And what if you just want to watch for occurrence of a log?
 You can use this tool to have your application do all of that and maybe a bit more!

-**NOTE ** : http related 403, 500, ... logs are issued natively by zon.js as a result this tool has no control over them.
+**NOTE:** http related 403, 500, ... logs are issued natively by zon.js as a result they are out of JavaScript reach and this tool do not have any control over them.

 **I appreciate comments and ideas to make this tool versatile.**